-Project Puffin Visitor Center, located at 311 Main Street in downtown Rockland, opened its doors officially on July 1, 2006.
+Project Puffin Visitor Center, located at 311 Main Street in Rockland ME, is located between the Strand Theater and the Maine Lighthouse Museum.
+It officially opened its doors on July 1, 2006.
 The long anticipated center introduces people of all ages to the amazing lives of puffins and other Maine seabirds.
 The Center celebrates the success of Project Puffin in bringing puffins and other rare Maine seabirds back to historic nesting islands.
 Here the public can view puffins and other seabirds in real time through a remarkable video system that delivers live video to the Center.
 Visitors can also learn about the success and challenges faced by Audubon and its conservation partners to restore and protect the seabirds on Maine islands and beaches.

 "Seabirds are ideal symbols for ocean conservation," said Dr. Stephen Kress, who initiated Audubon's Project Puffin in 1973 and remains its director.
 "Because they live in a variety of habitats—including oceans, islands, estuaries and beaches—they demonstrate how all coastal life is connected.
 Long-term conservation success hinges on public understanding and community support."

-Packed with fun, educational, and interactive exhibits for people of all ages, the Project Puffin Visitor Center features:
+Many fun, educational, and interactive exhibits for people of all ages ca be found at the center.
+Some features include:

 - Real-time video images and sounds of puffins and other seabirds from remote Seal Island National Wildlife Refuge, 20 miles south of Rockland, thanks to robotic cameras funded by grants from MBNA Foundation and the Disney Wildlife Conservation Fund.